-Sherpa lives their life through cattle rearing but now they work as a guide, porter, and climbers as well to help tourist accomplish their dream of stepping at higher altitudes.
-Apart from this all the lodges and tea houses are mainly operated by the Sherpa family (at high altitude)
+Sherpa lives their life through cattle rearing but now they work as a guide, porters, and climbers as well to help tourist accomplish their dream of stepping at higher altitudes.
+Apart from this, all the lodges and tea houses are mainly operated by the Sherpa family (at high altitudes)

 Where will trekkers stay while trekking into the Himalayas of Nepal?

-Travellers' interest to explore the high Himalayas of Nepal is increasing day by day.
-It was a difficult task some decades ago due to difficulty in camping overnight, but now there is a sufficient number of lodges and tea houses throughout the trekking trail.
+Travelers' interest to explore the high Himalayas of Nepal is increasing day by day.
+It was a difficult task some decades ago due to the difficulty of camping overnight, but now there is a sufficient number of lodges and tea houses throughout the trekking trail.